containers/ramalama/docs/ramalama-containers.1.md

 ## OPTIONS

 #### **--format**=*format*

-Pretty-print containers to JSON or using a Go template
+pretty-print containers to JSON or using a Go template

 Valid placeholders for the Go template are listed below: